rishyak/nyu-processor-design.github.io/src/getting_started/development/01_homebrew.md

     brew install cmake verilator clang-format
     ```

-- Homebrew installs packages in `/usr/local/Cellar/` by default
+- Homebrew installs packages in `/usr/local/Cellar/` by default so you
+  don't have stray files all over your system
+    - Instead, you have symlinks from `man`, `bin`, etc.

 - It will then make symlinks to the package at `/usr/local/opt/` and
   `/usr/local/bin/` so the packages can be used as executables